 The Final Journey of an Everton Blue

-One of several teams in the Ayrshire Railway town, they had originally been formed as Kilmarnock Cricket and Football Club but obtained their own identity in 1879.
+One of several teams in the Ayrshire railway town, they had been formed originally as Kilmarnock Cricket and Football Club but obtained their own identity in 1879.
 They did, however, continue to play their home matches on the cricket ground at Holm Quarry.
 John Goodall – the future England International – was then living off Glencairn Street and he began his football career with Kilmarnock Athletic.

-In September 1886 Rob Stevenson, along with Sandy Dick, accepted an offer to join Everton and made his debut on the 9th of October.
+In September 1886 Rob Stevenson, along with Sandy Dick, accepted an offer to join Everton and made his debut 9 October.
 He scored in a 4-1 win over Bury at Anfield.
 The Scot remained with the club throughout the season and played in several attractive fixtures.
 He took part in the game when the famous Corinthians visited Anfield during their Christmas tour and was in the Everton party when they made their first ferry crossing to Belfast where they played Ulster FC.
 The Ayrshire man was in the Everton side that opposed Aston Villa when they made their first visit to Liverpool.
 The Midland side had just lifted the FA Cup and their appearance produced a record crowd at Anfield who watched the sides draw 2-2.

 © Tony Onslow 2020